Top 10 Best Cities To Shred in Europe

-Most of the paths are made in the same fashion which is super smooth concrete and skate friendly.
-The roads however are a lot more challenging unless you know them like the back of your hands.
-It would be hard to understand why you wouldn’t be… But if you are a fan of Ali Boulala and his footage, you will soon realize as you adventure through the city, that Lyon is like a museum full of all the iconic spots that he killed in those inspiring video parts.
-It’s like you walk around the city, and different scenes from Osiris Subject to Change and Flip Sorry videos start to autoplay in your brain!
+Most of the paths are made in the same fashion: super smooth concrete and skate-friendly.
+The roads, however, are a lot more challenging unless you know them like the back of your hand.
+It would be hard to understand why you wouldn't be… But if you are a fan of Ali Boulala and his footage, you will soon realize, as you adventure through the City, that Lyon is like a museum full of all the iconic spots that he killed in those inspiring video parts.
+It's like you walk around the City, and different scenes from Osiris Subject to Change and Flip Sorry videos start to autoplay in your brain!

 4. BERLIN, GERMANY

 Prague has one of the best and most famous plazas out there!
-Full of kickers, ledges of all heights, stairs, gaps and endless lines, the famous Stalin Plaza is situated on the very top of a park called Letna, which essentially sits at the highest point of Prague and is not far from Prague Castle.
-There is a massive bunker just underneath the spot, where there are lengthy walkways, enticing beer gardens, viewpoints, and many other public spaces surrounding it.
+Full of kickers, ledges of all heights, stairs, gaps, and endless lines.
+The famous Stalin Plaza is situated on the very top of a park called Letna, which essentially sits at the highest point of Prague and is not far from Prague Castle.
+There is a massive bunker just underneath the spot, with lengthy walkways, enticing beer gardens, viewpoints, and many other public spaces surrounding it.

-Another great thing about this city is the general cost of living, it’s surprisingly cheap for everything!
+And another great thing about this City is the general cost of living; it's surprisingly cheap for everything!
 Using public transport, going to bars, or visiting one of the popular canteens for some of the best home-cooked comfort food.
-And if museums are your kind of thing, you can visit some of them for free… Like the sex museum for instance.
+If museums are your kind of thing, you can visit some of them for free… Like the Sex Museum, for instance.
 Haha, that one is wild.

 6. PARIS, FRANCE

-Paris - The city for the artist.
-There's an endless list of cool shit that happens in Paris, just as much as the many cool people who live there or are on their travels - maybe even on a skate trip like yourself!?
-There are tons of spots in and around the city, but beware as it is really easy to find yourself in the wrong kind of neighborhood if you’re not on your game.
+There's an endless list of cool shit that happens in Paris, just as much as the many cool people who live there, or are on their travels, - maybe even on a skate trip like yourself!?
+There are tons of spots in and around the City, but beware, as it is really easy to find yourself in the wrong kind of neighborhood if you're not on your game.

 7. LONDON, UNITED KINDOM

-Southbank is really the heart of skateboarding for the UK and for that reason alone, there has been many petitions and events to help keep this place safe and well protected within the skate community. #LONGLIVESOUTHBANK
+Southbank is really the heart of skateboarding in the UK, and for that reason alone, there have been many petitions and events to help keep this place safe and well-protected within the skate community. #LONGLIVESOUTHBANK

 8. BRISTOL, UK

-The first skate spot you should check out is Lloyds which is one of the best that the city has to offer.
-There is a relaxed vibe between all the spots users, whether it be people chilling, people dealing drugs, or people skating and minding their own business, it always seems to be a good session there and you can use the 3 blocks as a big gap, manny pads and also as ledges.
-If you're feeling quick-footed, you can skate it in a line and get technical with it!
+The first skate spot you should check out is Lloyds which is one of the best that the City has to offer.
+There is a relaxed vibe between all the spots users, whether it be people chilling, people dealing drugs, or people skating and minding their own business, it always seems to be a good session there, and you can use the three blocks as a big gap, manny pads and also as ledges.
+So if you're feeling quick-footed, you can skate it in a line and get technical with it!

-Then there’s College Green, this was Paul Alexander’s most favorite spot back in the day and it is still skated by tons of skaters who continue to bring out new video parts where they are mostly killing flat ground.
-There’s something about how cool the scenery looks in the background of the footage which makes it a mandatory flat ground filming spot!
+Then there's College Green, this was Paul Alexander's most favorite spot back in the day, and it is still skated by tons of skaters who continue to bring out new video parts where they are mostly killing flat ground.
+However, there's something about how cool the scenery looks in the background of the footage, which makes it a mandatory flat ground filming spot!

 9. VIENNA, AUSTRIA

-A good reason to be skating in Vienna is the fact you can easily push from spot to spot.
-The city is quite compact and the street terrain is better than average.
+A good reason to be skating in Vienna is that you can easily push from spot to spot.
+The City is relatively compact, and the street terrain is better than average.
 With ease, you can explore multiple spots in a single day.
-However, you do have to keep one thing in mind, as many and as great as the spots are, they can often come with their challenges, whether it be crusty as fuck, or a complete bust altogether.
+However, you do have to keep one thing in mind: as many and as great as the spots are, they can often come with their challenges, whether it be crusty as fuck, or a complete bust altogether.

 People in populated areas do not give you an easy session.
 While arguing with pedestrians or security guards never hurts, it usually doesn't get you to skate the desired spot.

-The same goes for the cops, however, they usually seem pretty relaxed if you stay calm when they approach you.
-There are, however, other spots like the “Donauinsel”, the island in the river, where you can skate, smoke, drink or do whatever hassle-free all day long.
-Donauinsel also is the perfect spot to start your day’s session and get to know some locals, there is where you will see the skate scene’s most elite riders killing it on a daily ‘chill’ sesh.
+The same goes for the cops.
+However, they usually seem pretty relaxed if you stay calm when they approach you.
+There are other spots like Donauinsel, the island in the river, where you can skate, smoke, drink, or do whatever hassle-free all day long.
+Donauinsel also is the perfect spot to start your day's session and get to know some locals; you will see the skate scene's most elite riders killing it on a daily 'chill' sesh.